Dynamic Line Rating: Expanding Transmission Grid Capacity for Clean Energy

 How utilities are planning to put DLR to work

-LineVision’s sensors, installed at the base of transmission pylons, use electromagnetic field and lidar sensors to capture power line electrical and physical data.
+LineVision’s sensors, installed at the base of transmission pylons, use electromagnetic-field and lidar sensors to capture power line electrical and physical data.
 That includes measures of line sag and sway under different temperature and wind conditions to assess risk of lines hitting trees or other structures during storms or high winds, as well as weathering and aging data to inform utility inspection and replacement regimes.

-This is a valuable safety feature in a world where power grid failures are causing deadly wildfires, Gilmer noted.
+This is a valuable safety feature in a world where power grid failures are causing deadly wildfires, CEO Hudson Gilmer noted.
 More than half the U.S. transmission infrastructure is more than 30 years old, and “utilities just don’t have good tools to deal with this.”

-(A LineVision sensor, with LIDAR and EMF sensors and solar panel for power.
+(A LineVision sensor, with lidar and EMF sensors and a solar panel for power.
 Credit: LineVision)

 This asset health use case is now being tested by National Grid, Terron Hill, the utility’s director of asset development, told GTM.
-The hope is that sensor data can augment the helicopter overflights and on-the-ground inspections it and other transmission operators use today, far more frequently and at a much lower cost.
+The hope is that sensor data can augment the helicopter overflights and on-the-ground inspections it and other transmission operators use today, running checks far more frequently and at a much lower cost.

-National Grid is also working with LineVision, Lindsey, and other transmission technology vendors including Ampacimon and Smart Wires, to test how they can help it solve renewables integration challenges in its Northeast U.S. territories, he said.
+National Grid is also working with LineVision, Lindsey and other transmission technology vendors, including Ampacimon and Smart Wires, to test how they can help it solve renewables integration challenges in its Northeast U.S. territories, he said.

-In interconnection studies, “we take a very conservative view, to make sure the safety of the network is never compromised,” Hill said.
+In interconnection studies, “we take a very conservative view to make sure the safety of the network is never compromised,” Hill said.
 “In many cases, there sometimes isn’t enough capacity.”
 Dynamic line ratings, along with broader grid operational changes, could allow new renewables to be interconnected and managed to reduce grid impact only “during certain hours of the year under constrained conditions.”

-Like many utilities, National Grid faces multiple renewable integration challenges, from getting wind and hydropower from Canada and upstate New York to New York City and other downstate load centers, to interconnecting the gigawatts of new solar being built under the Solar Massachusetts Renewable Target (SMART) program.
+Like many utilities, National Grid faces multiple renewables-integration challenges, from getting wind and hydropower from Canada and upstate New York to New York City and other downstate load centers, to interconnecting the gigawatts of new solar being built under the Solar Massachusetts Renewable Target (SMART) program.

 To be clear, DLR isn’t a “panacea” for renewable integration, he said.
 National Grid has pledged to reach Scope 1 and 2 net-zero emissions by 2050, joining an increasing number of U.S. utilities with similar decarbonization goals.
-The renewable growth involved in reaching that goal will take “a tremendous amount of new transmission investment,” as well as new energy storage capacity, and other important steps, he said.
+The renewable growth involved in reaching that goal will take “a tremendous amount of new transmission investment,” as well as new energy storage capacity and other important steps, he said.

-Even so, “I see things like dynamic line rating devices as being one of those key things that allow us to connect renewables more quickly and at lower cost.”
+Even so, Hill regards "dynamic line rating devices as being one of those key things that allow us to connect renewables more quickly and at lower cost.”

 Getting the grid policies in place for DLR

-DLR has been tested by most of the independent system operators (ISOs) and regional transmission organizations (RTOs) that manage transmission networks serving about two-thirds of the country’s electricity supply.
-But integrating it into the day-to-day operations will take a lot of work on modernizing the energy management systems (EMS) that run transmission grids, and creating the market structures that incorporate that flexibility, Hill noted.
+DLR has been tested by most of the independent system operators and regional transmission organizations that manage transmission networks serving about two-thirds of the country’s electricity supply.
+But integrating the technology into the day-to-day operations will take a lot of work on modernizing the energy management systems that run transmission grids and creating the market structures that incorporate that flexibility, Hill noted.

-European transmission system operators are ahead of their U.S. counterparts in DLR integration, according to IRENA.
-In the U.S., the Federal Energy Regulatory Commission (FERC) is examining ways to incentivize “grid-enhancing technologies,” including DLR, to overcome the lack of financial incentive for improving the efficiency of existing transmission networks.
+European transmission system operators are ahead of their U.S. counterparts on DLR integration efforts, according to the International Renewable Energy Agency.
+In the U.S., the Federal Energy Regulatory Commission is examining ways to incentivize “grid-enhancing technologies,” including DLR, to overcome the lack of financial incentives for improving the efficiency of existing transmission networks.

-While President-elect Joe Biden’s most aggressive clean energy plans may face roadblocks from Republicans in Congress, transmission development could be a realm where federal policymakers could align, Gilmer noted.
+While President-elect Joe Biden’s most aggressive clean energy plans may face roadblocks from Republicans in Congress, transmission development could be a realm where federal policymakers align, Gilmer noted.
 “Modernizing our grid, especially using advanced technologies, is an area that both sides of the aisle can agree on.”

-Last month, FERC opened a notice of proposed rulemaking (NOPR) that could expand DLR into transmission grid operations as well, depending on how it's finalized.
+Last month, FERC opened a notice of proposed rulemaking that could expand DLR into transmission grid operations as well, depending on how it's finalized.
 The proposal mainly focuses on requirements for “ambient adjusted ratings,” or using forecasted temperatures to alter static ratings, in ways that are less fine-grained than DLR.

 At FERC’s Nov.
-19 meeting, Commissioner Richard Glick suggested the NOPR “should also take a serious look at dynamic line rating.”
-FERC’s Dillon Kolkmann, the author of a 2019 report on the subject, noted that a full switch to DLR “presents additional costs and challenges that ambient adjusted ratings do not,” namely the sensors, software, operational and cybersecurity upgrades to enable it.
+19 meeting, Commissioner Richard Glick suggested the rulemaking process “should also take a serious look at dynamic line rating.”
+FERC’s Dillon Kolkmann, the author of a 2019 report on the subject, noted that a full switch to DLR “presents additional costs and challenges that ambient adjusted ratings do not,” namely the sensors, software and operational and cybersecurity upgrades to enable it.

-Still, he noted that the NOPR proposes requiring ISOs and RTOs to allow hourly condition updates in their wholesale energy market platforms.
-That’s a necessary precondition for putting DLRs to use, and could allow grid operators to use them, “if they choose to do so.”
+Still, he noted that the ongoing rulemaking process proposes requiring grid operators to allow hourly condition updates in their wholesale energy market platforms.
+That’s a necessary precondition for putting DLRs to use, and it could allow grid operators to use them “if they choose to do so.”